-The article is organised as follows.
-Section~\ref{sec.2} describes indicators used in the scientific literature according to the kind of data used, focusing on the FI-POS as a benchmark for the subsequent analysis.
-Section~\ref{super-classifier} introduces a new approach for frailty indicators composition, focusing on the aggregation phase of the indicator construction.
-Section~\ref{application} is the application of our methodology to real healthcare administrative data, it also includes some preliminary descriptive consideration about the indicator.
-Section~\ref{validation} describes and validates the indicator, showing its ability to predict the onset of adverse events.
-Section~\ref{discussion_and_conclusion} provides several considerations about strength and limitations of our indicator proposal and possible future work.
+The article is organised as follows: Section~\ref{sec.2} describes indicators used in the scientific literature; Section~\ref{super-classifier} introduces a new approach for frailty indicators composition, focusing on the aggregation phase of the indicator construction; Section~\ref{application} is the application of our methodology to real healthcare administrative data, including some preliminary descriptive consideration about the indicator; Section~\ref{validation} describes and validates the indicator, showing its ability to predict the onset of adverse events; Section~\ref{discussion_and_conclusion} provides several considerations about strength and limitations of our indicator proposal and possible future work.